Skip to main content

 ·138 words·1 min

-Quotes tech
+Quotes Tech

 I am a firm believer that no system is ever “designed” for the consequences of high adoption.
 This is especially true with regard to Mastodon, as most of our team has never operated a production Mastodon instance before.
 To be candid, it would appear that most of the internet is in a similar situation.